LukeSmithxyz/landchad/content/cgit.md

 }
 ```

 Then get NGINX to reload your configuration.
+This configuration also enables
+cloning via HTTPS, so make sure to point the `fastcgi_param GIT_PROJECT_ROOT`
+to the directory where you store your repositories.

 ## Configuring cgit